gem/oq-irmt-qgis/svir/help/source/07_transform_attribute.rst

    * Ignore zeros: each zero in input is transformed into nan
    * Increment all values by one: each input value is incremented by 1 before running the transformation.

-   The algorithm uses the numpy.log10 function to transform the
-    (possibly modified) list of values.
+   The algorithm uses the numpy.log10 function to transform the (possibly modified) list of values.

-   It is not possible to log transform values within the plugin if the data contains negative values or a zero.
-For values of zero, the tool will warn users and suggest that a :math:`1.0` constant be added to move the minimum value of the distribution.

 5. **Sigmoid function** is a transformation function having an *S* shape (sigmoid curve).
 A Sigmoid function is used to transform values on